Or search by topic

-There are 14 NRICH Mathematical resources connected to EY Position, you may find related items under Early Years Foundation Stage.Broad Topics > Early Years Foundation Stage > EY Position
+There are 14 NRICH Mathematical resources connected to Early years position, you may find related items under Early years foundation stage.Broad Topics > Early years foundation stage > Early years position

 Here are some examples of children's thinking following on from their exploration of the NRICH Paths activity.

 Children explore characteristics of shapes and use both everyday and mathematical language to describe them, talk about positions and solve problems

 In this article for EY practitioners, Dr Sue Gifford discusses children's early spatial thinking and how this predicts their mathematical understanding and achievement.